 When thawing a bird in the microwave, follow the manufacturer’s instructions.
 Plan to cook the turkey immediately after microwave thawing because some areas may become warm and begin to cook in the microwave.

 “Do not thaw a commercially pre-stuffed frozen turkey before cooking,” Holston-West said.
 “If this product has been placed in the refrigerator and has completely thawed, discard both the turkey and the stuffing.
 Harmful bacteria may be present and can grow in the turkey as it thaws.”

 If the turkey has ice crystals and the stuffing is still frozen, however, it is safe to cook.
 Both the turkey and the stuffing should be cooked to a safe minimum internal temperature of 165 degrees as measured with a food thermometer.

-The U.S. Department of Agriculture no longer recommends rinsing a raw turkey in cool running water because heat during cooking will kill any bacteria, Reames said.
+The U.S. Department of Agriculture no longer recommends rinsing a raw turkey in cool running water because heat during cooking will kill any bacteria.
 Eliminating this step cuts the risk of cross contamination from rinse water splashed around the sink and on the counter.

-To be safe after touching raw poultry or meat, Reames said, wash your hands for 20 seconds in hot, soapy water.
+To be safe after touching raw poultry or meat, wash your hands for 20 seconds in hot, soapy water.
 Also, be sure that utensils, plates and work surfaces have been thoroughly cleaned.